lukedupin/caterpillar/README.md

 ```

 ## Meta data
-A @Coccon can also provide all the meta data as an argument.
+@Coccon can also provide meta data as an argument.
 This is handy because it can further reduce duplicate logic.
-Take the above example, using meta data.
+Take the above example, now using meta data.

 ```python
 @Cocoon(